kentaojapi/find-tweets/README.md

 # find-tweets
 It can makes you not to miss the Tweets that you are interested in.
-It posts the Tweets to the your slack channel, every 15minutes.
+It posts the Tweets to the your Slack channel, every 15minutes.
 You can use this library on AWS Lambda(Runtime: Python3.6).

 To search the words which you registered to the csv file in every 15 minutes, you can get the Tweets about them.